Availability - A churn problem that turned out to be an architecture problem

 Access Rule Calendar and List View make it incredibly difficult to see or find what you have set up on any given day for both venues and CS.

-Vision alignment: earning the right to plan phases
+Vision alignment: earning the right to plan

 If leadership couldn't see the endgame, every individual phase would get re-litigated on its own merit and the strategy would collapse into isolated features.